Skin Care 101

 Moisture & Hydration

-Daily moisturizing helps maintain your blanket of skin, prevents skin conditions and delays the signs of aging.
-Hydrated skin is softer, smoother, more elastic and quicker to repair itself.
-The result is healthier, more youthful-looking skin.
+Daily moisturizing helps maintain your skin barrier, supports long-term skin health, and keeps your skin resilient and radiant at every age.
+Hydrated skin is softer, smoother, more elastic, and quicker to repair itself.
+The result is healthier, more protective, vibrant, and more youthful-looking skin.

-Nighttime is prime time when it comes to moisturizing.
-At night, skin repair processes kick in to high gear with research showing that your skin repair peaks at night.
-During this time, the body is prone to lose more water, and the skin becomes more receptive to topical applications.
-Therefore, before going to bed, apply moisturizer to your entire blanket of skin.
+Nighttime is an especially important time to moisturize.
+At night, your skin's natural repair processes kick into high gear with research showing that many repair mechanisms peak during evening and overnight hours.
+During this time, your body loses more water, and your skin becomes more receptive to topical applications.
+Before going to bed, apply moisturizer to your entire blanket of skin.

 Protection From the Elements

-It should come as no surprise that the sun wreaks havoc on our skin.
-Protecting the skin from the effects of the sun is arguably the most important skincare practice.
-Sunscreen should be applied to the skin daily, even in colder months, on cloudy days and if you’re only outdoors for short periods of time.
-Use a “broad spectrum” sunscreen or one that protects against both UVA and UVB, preferably with an SPF of 30 or more.
+Protecting the skin from harm and the elements is vital to the long-term health and resilience of your blanket of skin.
+Extreme temperatures, wind, and sun exposure can wreak havoc on your skin.
+Protecting your skin from the effects of the sun is arguably one of the most powerful daily skincare habits.
+Sunscreen should be applied to the skin daily, even in colder months, on cloudy days, and if you’re only outdoors for short periods of time.
+Use a broad spectrum sunscreen which protects against both UVA and UVB rays, preferably with an SPF of 30 or more.

-Consider limiting your time in the sun, especially between 10 a.m. and 4 p.m. when UV rays are the strongest, and wear clothing that covers the skin: long-sleeved shirts, pants and wide-brimmed hats.
+Consider limiting your time in the sun, especially between 10 a.m. and 4 p.m. when UV rays are the strongest, and wear clothing that covers the skin, such as long-sleeved shirts, pants, and a wide-brimmed hat.

-Your blanket of skin requires vital nutrients to remain healthy and extend its longevity.
+Your skin requires vital nutrients to remain healthy and support your longevity.
 Remember: your skin is the only organ you directly feed internally and externally.

 Some vital nutrients your skin needs are: